THOMASELOVE/431-classes-2024/class02/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------:
 for everything | for deadlines | expectations | from Dr. Love | get help | lab submission | for downloads

-At the start of class today, before I turn on the Zoom recording, I'll try again to show you [Hans Rosling's 200 Countries, 200 Years, 4 minutes](https://www.youtube.com/watch?v=jbkSRLYSojo) from the BBC's *Joy of Stats*.
+At the start of class today, before I turn on the Zoom recording, I'll try again to show those in attendance [Hans Rosling's 200 Countries, 200 Years, 4 minutes](https://www.youtube.com/watch?v=jbkSRLYSojo) from the BBC's *Joy of Stats*.
+If I fail, take a look at it in your "free time" this weekend.

 ## Today's Opener: The Quick Survey